argosatcore/Deb_Dots/README.md

 ## Unexpected features you get right out of the gate
 - **Bash's vim mode:** When in _normal_ mode, you will see a `-` at the beginning of your prompt.
 When in _insert_ mode, you will see a `+` at the beginning of the prompt.
 - **Caps Lock key is swapped with Esc key:** Caps Lock has way too much of a good position in they keyboard for the function it provides.
 If you are a vim user (or someone that just uses the crap out of the Esc key), you know how handy this is.
-If you don't want this, just delete the `.speedswapper` file and/or comment out the corresponding line in the `.xsessionrc file`.
+If you don't want this, just change it in the input configuration in Sway's config file.
 - **Mouse set for left handed people:** Because I'm a lefty.
 That's it.
-If you happen to be part of the other 90% of the human population, just delete the  `.mouseconfig` file and/or comment out the corresponding line in the `.xsessionrc file`.
+If you happen to be part of the other 90% of the human population, just change the input configuration in Sway's config file.
 - **Change directories without using the `cd` command:** Just type the name of the directory to move into it.
 - **Bash completion is no longer case sensitive:** No more wasted time pressing keys to get upper case letters.
 - **Combined less and neovim as a pager for man pages:** Because man pages deserve better.